I can’t tell you anything about this camera apart from what you can garner from the actual casing and that it is produced in 1996.

 As with all APS film, the one I used was an expired one.
 The flash failed to fire sometimes, especially when faced with a backlit subject, the fill-in flash didn’t seem to have too much effect.
 The photos that did come out are fairly sharp, but the flash is quite ineffective.
 This camera would be fine outside on a bright day, but not really good for any other situation.

-I really disliked this camera and will put it in my own junk bin.
+I really disliked this camera, it would be good for a single use camera if you have one aps film left.
 The one good thing about it is that you can throw it around without any care that it might get damaged.